buildpacks/rfcs/text/0000-stack-buildpacks.md

 [[excludes]]
 paths = ["<sub-path glob>"]
 cache = false
-restore = false
 ```

 Where:

-* `paths` = a list of paths to exclude from the layer
+* `paths` = a list of paths to exclude from the launch image layer in the extend phase.
+During the build phase, these paths will be removed from the filesystem before executing any userspace buildpacks.
-* `cache` = if true, the paths will be excluded from the launch image layer, but will be included in a cached layer.
+* `cache` = if true, the paths will be cached even if they are removed from the layer.
-* `restore` = if true, the paths will be restored during the next build.

 1. Paths not referenced by an `[[excludes]]` entry will be included in the cache _and_ run image (default).
 1. Any paths with an `[[excludes]]` entry and `cache = true` will be included in the cache image, but not the run image.